 - Insurance providers require records of permits prior to paying damages for occasions such as home fires triggered by electrical wiring.

-– If you ever decide to put your home on the marketplace and a potential buyer discovers there has been working done without permits, she or he might choose not to purchase the home.
+- If you ever decide to put your home on the marketplace and a potential buyer discovers there has been work done without permits, she or he might choose not to purchase the home.
 Again, everything comes down to liability and cost if something goes awry with the operation in the future.

 - If your local municipality finds you had remodeling work done on your house without a permit, it may examine retroactive home improvement taxes on your property, resulting in a sudden, large bill.